Chipdelmal/MGSurvE_Webinar2023/README.md

 docker run -p 8888:8888 chipdelmal/mgsurve_webinar2023
 ```

-and head to the following address on our internet browser: [http://127.0.0.1:8888/lab](http://127.0.0.1:8888/lab); where a [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/) session should be running with all the required contents and packages for the course.
+and head to the following address in our internet browser: [http://127.0.0.1:8888/lab](http://127.0.0.1:8888/lab); where a [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/) session should be running with all the required contents and packages for the course.
 To open up the webinar's index, open the [README.md file in the jupyterlab session](http://127.0.0.1:8888/lab/tree/README.md), right click anywhere in the document, and select `Show Markdown Preview`.

 The changes we make within the Docker container won't be saved across sessions.
 If we want to make take notes on the notebooks and make changes session-persistent, first run: